The Link Between Hypermobility and Autism

 Understanding Hypermobility Syndrome

 Hypermobility syndrome, also known as joint hypermobility, refers to the atypical range of motion in one or more joints in an individual's body.
 It is characterized by increased joint flexibility beyond what is considered normal.
-While joint hypermobility can be present in a small percentage of the general population, it can also be associated with certain medical conditions such as Ehlers-Danlos syndrome.
+While joint hypermobility can be present in a small percentage of the general population, it can also be associated with certain medical conditions such as Ehlers-Danlos Syndrome.

 Causes of Joint Hypermobility